Every Fall, All First-Time Shenandoah Students Register For One Of The Many Going Global Offerings.

 Faculty: Rebecca Gibson

-In this presidential election year, we will explore what it means to be an active, voting citizen in our community.
+Together we will explore voter registration, engagement and advocacy and how to share our knowledge and experience with our peers and the broader community through events and activities on campus that relate to the November 2025 election.
 We will learn everything about registering and voting in our Voting 101 segment.
-Then, with help from Stephen Colbert, John Oliver and other hilarious late night talk show hosts, we will explore, discuss and reflect on global social justice issues and how they correspond to those of the current presidential campaigns.
-Finally, we will practice making the connections between issues we care about and ways to advocate them in the community and in the world, through activism and through our election process.
-Videos, readings and real-world experiences will give us opportunities for dialogue, reflection, group projects and other ways to increase our understanding of local and global issues.
+Then, with help from Stephen Colbert, John Oliver and other hilarious late night talk show hosts, we will explore, discuss and reflect on global social justice issues and how they correspond to those of the current election campaigns locally and across the country.
+We will learn to make the connections between issues we care about and ways to advocate for them in the community and in the world, through activism and through our legislators.
+Videos, readings and real-world experiences will give us opportunities for dialogue and reflection, group presentations and other ways to increase our understanding of global issues.

 Faculty: Younus Mirza